 PART 1 – The Problem Religious Affiliation and Social Stratification

 According to Weber, if we look at the occupational statistics of any country (especially Germany), we would find that Businessmen, skilled owners, other technical and trained personnel of the modern enterprise, in a large number would be PROTESTANT.
-When capitalism is present without social differentiation of people, and when there is more freedom, it results in the participation of protestants in economic fields, management, and in industrial enterprises etc. Participation in the economic fields requires a wealthy background and an excellent education.
-So, in the 16th century, many sections of wealthy old empire which were developed economically turned to PROTESTANTISM.
+When capitalism is present without social differentiation of people, and when there is more freedom, it results in the participation of protestants in economic fields, management, and industrial enterprises etc. Participation in the economic fields requires a wealthy background and an excellent education.
+So, in the 16th century, many sections of the wealthy old empire that were developed economically turned to PROTESTANTISM.

 SPIRIT OF CAPITALISM

 The phrase SPIRIT OF CAPITALISM can be understood in terms of historical reality.
 Weber explains SPIRIT OF CAPITALISM through BENJAMIN FRANKLIN examples and sentences, that it is the attitude towards the work, whether it is through traditional or modern capitalism, the correct usage of capital, keeping an eye on profit, labor, and maintaining the ethos of business was regarded as the spirit of capitalism.
-The old ways or traditional capitalism collapsed and a new spirit of capitalism or the modern capitalism was set in motion.
+The old ways or traditional capitalism collapsed and a new spirit of capitalism or modern capitalism was set in motion.
 This phase was also known as a revolutionary phase.
-Religion was completely absent for the capitalists, according to them it is something which draws people away from labor.
+Religion was completely absent for the capitalists, according to them it is something that draws people away from labor.
 The capitalist system was seen as a devotion of calling for making money through business, trade etc. For them, capitalism is a way of life and anyone who did not follow it cannot rise.
 SPIRIT OF CAPITALISM can be best understood as a part of Rationalism.

 LUTHERS CONCEPT OF CALLING

 The concept of calling has a religious explanation which means a task set by God.
 The word has been first used in Luther’s translation of the bible and then was used in the everyday speech of Protestants.
 Thus, the economic activity was given a religious significance through the concept of calling.
 According to Luther, the concept of calling has a divine ordinance directly from God, and one should fulfill it.
 Everyone in this world has been assigned a particular duty by God, and also a particular position so, one should fulfill those obligations in order to live acceptably by god in the world.
-Having explained the term calling as a duty assigned by God, Luther could not establish any further connection between worldly activity and religious acts, so he elucidates the relation between the Protestant ethic and the spirit of capitalism through political and historical situations and also through the works of Calvin or Calvinism.
+Having explained the term calling as a duty assigned by God, Luther could not establish any further connection between worldly activity and religious acts, so he elucidates the relationship between the Protestant ethic and the spirit of capitalism through political and historical situations and also through the works of Calvin or Calvinism.

-PART II ASCETIC BRANCHES OF PROTESTANTISM
+ASCETIC BRANCHES OF PROTESTANTISM

 There are four forms of Ascetic Protestantism: